botswana-harvard/getresults-distribute/README.md

 on_removed() is called as files are removed from the source folder.
 There may only one source folder per _Server_ instance.

-The event handler _RemoteFolderEventHandler_ sends files to a remote folder.
-With the custom folder handler _FolderHandler_ files are collated into sub folders of the destination folder.
+The event handler `RemoteFolderEventHandler` sends files to a remote folder.
+With the custom folder handler `FolderHandler` files are collated into sub folders of the destination folder.
 Collation rules are based on the filename.

 An example that uses a custom *FolderHandler* on the event handler:

     from getresults_tx.server import Server
-    from getresults_tx.event_handlers import RemoteFolderEventHandler
+    from getresults_tx.watchdog_event_handlers import RemoteFolderEventHandler
     from getresults_tx.folder_handlers import FolderHandler

     source_dir = '~/source/getresults-tx/getresults_tx/testdata/inbox/'